JustinVenus/python-dtab/README.md

 # python-dtab
 Python DTab Parser (Delegation Table)

-This is a direct port of Finagles [DTab implementation](http://twitter.github.io/finagle/guide/Names.html).
+This is a direct port of Finagle's [DTab implementation](http://twitter.github.io/finagle/guide/Names.html).

 ## What works
 * parser (see tests for usage)